Coffee and Avocado Agroforestry: The Perfect Pair for your Plate and the Planet

-By Katherine Favor, Agroforestry and Sustainable Agriculture Specialist
+By Katherine Favor, NCAT Agriculture Specialist

 Coffee and avocados are a delicious combination for breakfast—what’s better than a mug of hot, rich coffee and some avocado toast?
 YUM.
 Coffee and avocados are the perfect pair on the breakfast table, but did you know that they also make a great pair in the field?